airbytehq/airbyte/docs/integrations/destinations/azure-blob-storage.md

     * Corresponding key to the above user.
   * **Format**
     * Data format that will be use for a migrated data representation in blob.
+    * With the field **File Extension**, it is possible to save the output files with extension.
+It is an optional field with default value as `false`.
+Enable this to store the files with extension.
 * Make sure your user has access to Azure from the machine running Airbyte.
   * This depends on your networking setup.
   * The easiest way to verify if Airbyte is able to connect to your Azure blob storage container is via the check connection tool in the UI.